Fence Around Colorado's Capitol Building Could Soon Be Permanent

 DENVER (CBS4) – The Colorado State Capitol could soon look a little different if Gov. Jared Polis approves $8 million in security changes, including a permanent fence.
 The proposal gained momentum following a summer of protests, and after former President Donald Trump supporters stormed the U.S. Capitol in an attempt to overturn election results.

 The plan is now one step closer to becoming a reality.
-CBS4’s Andrea Flores first reported about the potential of a permanent fence in January.READ MORE: Slowly But Surely, Colorado Plans To Open Mass Vaccination Sites
+CBS4’s Andrea Flores first reported about the potential of a permanent fence in January.READ MORE: Historic Repeat: Like 2003, March Blizzard Of 2021 Helps Ease Drought On Colorado's Front Range

-“The only thing that’s going to be truly visible is a fence,” said State Representative and Capitol Building Advisory Committee Chair, Susan Lontine.
+“The only thing that’s going to be truly visible is a fence,” said state Rep. Susan Lontine, who is the Capitol Building Advisory Committee Chair.
 “Historical integrity, security, and public access are all three legs of the same stool, and they are all equally important.”

 Colorado State Patrol handles security for the building.
 Earlier this year, they joined forces with the Department of Personnel and Administration to propose security enhancements after a summer of protests caused damage to the Capitol.

 “Their original proposal included putting a fence around Lincoln Park and the Capitol building itself,” Lontine told CBS4’s Andrea Flores.
-“As this went through the process, the fence around Lincoln park was not approved, and the fence around the Capitol building was.”READ MORE: COVID In Colorado: Denver Inmates 60+ Receive First Shot Of Moderna Vaccine
+“As this went through the process, the fence around Lincoln park was not approved, and the fence around the Capitol building was.”READ MORE: Ball Arena Will Welcome Fans Back At Limited Capacity On April 2nd

 The original proposal was just shy of $10 million.
 Once the Lincoln Park fence was taken out of the plan, the total security enhancement package budget changed to $8 million.